wavebeem/wavebeem.com/_drafts/7-tips-for-better-bash.md

 ```

 Admittedly this syntax is pretty cryptic, but here's how I remember it: the
-`:-}` is a little guy with a mustache saying "I hope you defined that variable,
+`:-}` is a little friend with a mustache saying "I hope you defined that
-but if not, I'm gonna give you an empty string!".
+variable, but if not, I'm gonna give you an empty string!".

 ## set -x

-`set -x` enables a debugging mode that prints out every command before bash runs it.
+`set -x` enables a debugging mode that prints out every command before bash runs
+it.

 ```bash
 set -x